Tir Na n'Fir

 His cat, Amit, has claws which possesses the power of a sword of nine lives stealing.

 Shalev Ben Barak ben Aris, Master of the Southern Trade Route and Keeper of the Swords of the Angels, of the city of Garmeh sha Kavir met Dashtir is the younger of two sons, and the dreamer who does not want to rule.
 Skilled with animals, the minor son was a willing student but preferred to tend to the animals on the estate than the matters of business.
-Rescued a leopard kitten from a crocodile, which he killed with his sword and later skinned to make his leather armor, which he is known for wearing instead of the cloth common to the area.
+Rescued a leopard kitten from a crocodile, which he killed with a sword and later skinned to make his leather armor, which he is known for wearing instead of the cloth common to the area.
 Sought a teacher in the wild and found an Elf who was amused enough by him to take him as a pupil.
 A quiet man, he does not often speak and must often be reined in, when he veers from the practical to the fantastic and back.
 He dislikes cities which are loud, and unnecessarily cruel.

 Likes stories of the past and is curious about the desert and the treasures which may lay within its bounds.
 Appreciates weapons for the tools they are and looks for a sword which is worthy of his skill.
 Loyal to his family, he does not desire to inherit and leaves the business to those suited for it.
 Not greedy, does not believe in owning more than he can carry, save when needed to survive, though is learning to appreciate the value of wealth.
 Has a strong aversion to starving, due to his early experiences in the desert.
 Sees money as the means to an end, not an end in and of itself, and will not burden himself with more than he can reasonably transport, if at all possible.